3 Empire and Jim Crow

 Debates over American imperialism revolved around more than just politics and economics and national self-interest.
 They also included notions of humanitarianism, morality, religion, and ideas of “civilization.”
 And they included significant participation by American women.

 When commentators like Theodore Roosevelt spoke about America’s overseas ventures, they generally gave the impression that this was a strictly masculine enterprise.
-In Roosevelt’s mind, this was the ideal “strenuous life” for soldiers, sailors, government officials, explorers, businessmen, and scientists.
-But U.S. imperialism, which focused as much on economic and cultural influence as on military or political power, offered a range of opportunities for white, middle-class, women.
-In addition to working as representatives of American business, women could serve as missionaries, teachers, and medical professionals; and as artists and writers they were inspired by and helped transmit ideas about imperialism.
-Moreover, the rhetoric of “civilization” that supported imperialism was itself a highly gendered concept.
-According to the racial theory of the day, humans progressed through hierarchical stages of civilization in an orderly, linear fashion.
-Only Northern Europeans and Anglo-Saxon Americans had attained the highest level of civilization, which was marked by whiteness had built an industrial economy and a gender division in which men and women had different but complementary roles.
+In Roosevelt’s mind, this was the ideal “strenuous life” for soldiers, sailors, government officials, explorers, and businessmen.
+But U.S. imperialism, which focused as much on economic and cultural influence as on military or political power, offered a range of opportunities for white, middle-class women.
+In addition to working as representatives of American businesses, women could serve as missionaries, teachers, and medical professionals.
+As artists and writers, women enthusiastically helped transmit ideas supporting imperialism.
+And the rhetoric of “civilization” that supported imperialism was itself a highly gendered concept.
+According to the racial theory of the day, humans progressed through stages of civilization in an orderly, linear fashion.
+Only Northern Europeans and Anglo-Saxon Americans had attained the highest level of civilization and had built an industrial economy and a gender division in which men and women had different but complementary roles.
 Social and technological progress had freed women of the burdens of physical labor (because raising children and managing a household weren’t considered work) and had elevated them to a position of moral and spiritual authority.
-White women had important roles to play in U.S. imperialism, both as symbols of the benefits of American civilization and as vehicles for the transmission of American values.
+White women had important roles to play in U.S. imperialism, both as symbols of the benefits of American civilization and as promoters of American values.

 Civilization, while often cloaked in the language of morality and Christianity, was very much an economic concept.
-The stages of civilization assumed by racial theorists and social Darwinists were described by their economic character, progressing from hunter-gatherer to agricultural and then industrial societies.
-The consumption of industrially produced commodities was seen as a key moment in the progress of primitive societies toward civilized life.
+The stages of civilization outlined by racial theorists and social Darwinists were described by their economic character, progressing from hunter-gatherer to agricultural and then industrial societies.
+Producing and consuming industrial commodities was a key moment in the progress of primitive societies toward civilized life.
 Over the course of the nineteenth century, women had become closely associated with consumption, particularly of those commodities used in the domestic sphere.
-By adopting the use of consumer products in their homes, foreigners could live the lifestyle and potentially absorb the virtues of American civilization.
+By using consumer products bought from American companies, foreigners could live the lifestyle and potentially absorb the virtues of American civilization.

-In some ways, women’s work in support of imperialism can be seen as an extension of the kind of activities many of them were already engaged in as reformers among working-class, immigrant, and Native American communities in the United States.
+In some ways, women’s support of imperialism was an extension of activities many of them were already engaged in as reformers among working-class, immigrant, and Native American communities in the United States.
 Many white women felt that they had a duty to spread the benefits of Christian civilization to those less fortunate than themselves.
-American overseas ventures expanded the scope of these activities—literally, in that the geographical range of possibilities encompassed practically the entire globe, and figuratively, in that imperialism significantly raised the stakes of women’s work.
-No longer only responsible for shaping the next generation of American citizens, white women now had a crucial role to play in the maintenance of civilization itself.
+American overseas ventures expanded the scope of these activities.
+Literally, with the geographical range of possibilities encompassing practically the entire globe, and figuratively, with imperialism significantly raising the stakes of women’s work.
+No longer only responsible for shaping the next generation of American citizens, white women now believed they had a crucial role to play in the expansion of civilization itself.
 They would help determine whether civilization would continue to progress.

 Of course, not all women were active supporters of U.S. imperialism.
 Many actively opposed it.
 Although many prominent public voices against imperialism were male, women made up a large proportion of the membership of organizations like the Anti-Imperialist League.
 For white women like Jane Addams and Josephine Shaw Lowell, anti-imperialist activism was an outgrowth of their work opposing violence and supporting democracy.
 Black female activists, meanwhile, generally viewed imperialism as another form of racial violence and drew parallels between the treatments of African Americans at home and, for example, Filipinos abroad.
 Indeed, Ida B. Wells, a journalist and co-founder of the National Association for the Advancement of Colored People (N.A.A.C.P.), viewed her anti-lynching campaign as anti-imperialist activism.